Skip to Main Content

 • Complete record of required immunizations.

-Transfer credit for required non-nursing coursework, including science coursework, will only be applied toward the nursing degree if the grade is “C” or better.
-Courses with a grade of "C-" can be transferred and applied toward Ashland University's institutional degree requirements, but will not apply toward the nursing program major requirements.
+Transfer credit for required non-nursing coursework, including science coursework, will only be applied toward the nursing degree if the grade is “C+” or higher.

 Current AU Students Who Want to Change Majors to Nursing

 Students who wish to change majors will be accepted to the program pending space availability.
-Existing AU students who have already taken the required science coursework and received a "C-" or below, will be required to retake these courses in order to gain admission to the CONHS.
-Exceptions to this may be granted for those who have taken subsequent (higher level) science courses and received grades of "C" or above.
+Existing AU students who have already taken the required non-nursing coursework and received a "C" or below, will be required to retake these courses in order to gain admission to the Nursing Program.
+Exceptions to this may be granted for those who have taken subsequent (higher level) science courses and received grades of "C+" or above.

 The Nursing Department Admission and Progression Committee will determine if a student will be readmitted to the nursing program.
 Students may be readmitted to the nursing program no more than one time.